What is phenytoin?

 How should I take phenytoin?

 Take phenytoin exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Your doctor may occasionally change your dose.

-While using phenytoin, you may need frequent blood tests.
-You may also need a blood test when switching from one form of medicine to another.
+You may need frequent blood tests.
+You may also need a blood test when switching from one form to another.
 Visit your doctor regularly.

 Store at room temperature away from moisture, light, and heat.